Cryogenetics/mo2-importer-web/README.md

 This is a simple tool to import mods into Mod Organizer 2.

-I created this with the intention of providing a service to the community, as this allows quick and simple sharing of mods ( from nexus), just by exporing the list as a csv
+I created this with the intention of providing a service to whoever needs something like this, as this allows quick and simple sharing of mods just by exporting the mod list as a CSV (needs to contain mod name and URL)

 # TODO: